suvarnatambe12/EmployeeAtritionAnalysis/README.md

-# EmployeeAtritionAnalysis
+# IBM EmployeeAtritionAnalysis
-employee Attrition Analysis
+IBM employee Attrition Analysis
 Predicted the best fit model by calculating accuracy of each model.